BastiPaeltz/codedict/README.md

   * frozen: Installs a frozen (compiled) version.
 This won't require a python interpreter installed on your system.
   * source: Installs a source (python) version.
 This will require a python 2.7 interpreter installed on your system.

   *INSTALL_DIR and EXE_DIR*: You can specify a directory where the actual executable respectively the required libraries / source files will be placed.
+You won't require *sudo* rights to install if neither of those directories is in root land.

+  **If you are uncertain if the compiled file is malicious test it with antivirus software.
+Do your research - you shouldn't trust me blindly. **

   *Not available for Windows yet.*